Skip to main content

 What to know about measurement

 In addition to these minimum categories, we recommend capturing more detailed ethnicity data based on national origin, as broad race and ethnicity groupings can mask disparities.
 For instance, there are more than 48 Asian ethnicities, and patterns of disparities emerge when disaggregating data for South Asian groups, such as Laotians and Cambodians, separately from East Asian groups, such as Chinese and Korean.
-As another example, individuals with origins in North Africa and the Middle East are categorized as “White” under federal definitions, though these groups may face different experiences and challenges than do White Americans with European roots.
+As another example, individuals with origins in North Africa and the Middle East are categorized as “White” under federal definitions, though these groups can face different experiences and challenges than do White Americans with European roots.

 Source frameworks